mysociety/fixmystreet/docs/_includes/admin-tasks-content.md

 #### Note

-If your FixMyStreet Pro installation has been integrated with a CRM system, some of this section may not apply, e.g. extra questions may be pulled directly from the backend.
+If your FixMyStreet Pro installation has been integrated with a CRM system, some of this section may not apply, eg. extra questions may be pulled directly from the backend.

 </div>